Continuous variable quantum key distribution with two-mode squeezed states: Introduction

+There is a tremendous demand for secure communication of data in commerce, finance and government affairs.
+Unconditional security is promised by the use of a one-time pad strategy where two parties, Alice and Bob, share a pre-established secret key which they use for encoding and decoding the message.
+The confidentiality of the communication therefore falls back on the generation of a secret key between Alice and Bob~\cite{qkd2,rev}.
+Such a key can be generated with quantum key distribution (QKD) which was first proposed by Bennett and Brassard in 1984 (BB84) for single photons and discrete variable measurements~\cite{bb84}.
+The technology has later been extended to also include coherent states and continuous variable (CV) measurements known as CV-QKD~\cite{coh1,exp1,exp3,silber1,piran,exp4,nonswitching,twoway,raul,colclon}.

-A generic CV QKD protocol between two trusted parties, commonly called Alice and Bob, is initiated by Alice who prepares a distribution of Gaussian quantum states of light e.g. coherent \cite{coh1,exp1,exp3,exp4,silber1,nonswitching,colclon} or squeezed states~\cite{sq0,sq1,sq2,sq3,eprexp,raul}.
-Alice transmits the states through a quantum channel to Bob who performs measurements on the continuous quadrature components of the light field using either a homodyne detector~\cite{coh1,exp1,exp3, colclon} or a heterodyne detector~\cite{nonswitching} thus measuring conjugate quadratures either randomly or simultaneously, respectively.
-This results in a set of data which is partially correlated with Alice's data set which she obtained in the process of preparing the distribution of quantum states.
-Alternatively, a two-way quantum communication scheme can be formulated \cite{twoway}, but we will restrict our discussion to one-way quantum communication.
+A generic CV-QKD protocol between two trusted parties is initiated by Alice, who prepares a distribution of Gaussian quantum states of light, e.g., coherent~\cite{coh1,exp1,exp3,exp4,silber1,nonswitching,colclon,piran} or squeezed/entangled states~\cite{sq0,sq1,sq2,sq3,eprexp,raul}.
+Alice transmits the states through a quantum channel to Bob, who performs measurements on the continuous quadrature components of the light field using either a homodyne detector~\cite{coh1,exp1,exp3, colclon} or a heterodyne detector~\cite{nonswitching}, thus measuring conjugate quadratures either randomly or simultaneously, respectively.
+This results in a set of data that is partially correlated with Alice's data set, which she obtained in the process of preparing the distribution of quantum states.
+Alternatively, a two-way quantum communication scheme can be formulated~\cite{twoway}, but we will restrict our discussion to one-way quantum communication.
 To estimate the secrecy of the transmission, Alice and Bob compare a subset of their data using classical communication.
-Provided that the security threshold for channel loss and excess noise has not been violated the resulting set of raw data can then be mapped onto a shared secret key using classical post-processing techniques~\cite{recon,exp3,qkd2}.
+Provided that the security threshold for channel loss and excess noise has not been crossed, the resulting set of raw data can then be mapped onto a shared secret key using classical reconciliation and post-processing techniques~\cite{recon,key,exp3}.

+There are two major hurdles in CV-QKD that limit the distance for secure communication.
+The first is the presence of excess noise, combined with high losses in the optical channel~\cite{coh1,exp1,exp3,colclon,nonswitching}, and the second is the limited classical reconciliation efficiency.
+For example, in the realistic CV-QKD scheme based on coherent states, the maximal secure distance is in theory limited to around 140 km if the channel excess noise is 4\% of vacuum noise, the loss is 0.2 dB/km and the post-processing efficiency is 96.9\%~\cite{key}.
+To enlarge the secure distance, one obvious strategy is to reduce the channel loss and noise, and to increase the post-processing efficiency.
+However, present CV-QKD systems are already working with state-of-the-art optical channels and the post-processing efficiency is also reaching its limit.
+Therefore, to go beyond the currently achievable distances, a fundamentally different approach must be followed.